metalninja1001/AirportMap/README.md

 # AirportMap
-This is a python program that can be run in a jupyter interactive lab and can also be verified in a python interpreter.
+This is a python program illustrating all the airports across the planet.
+It can be run in a jupyter interactive lab and can also be verified in a python interpreter.

 # Below is an example of what this looks like: